 The introduction of FA 2008, Sch 36 also marked the change in the approach and language used by HMRC from one of ‘opening enquiries’ to ‘checking returns’.
 See the HMRC FAQs in respect of compliance checks.

-Since 1 April 2008, the enquiry window remains open for 12 months from the date of filing for most entities, assuming the return is filed on time.
-Previously, the enquiry window was 12 months
+The enquiry window remains open for 12 months from the date of filing for most entities, assuming the return is filed on time.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.